kv-be/vhdl-toolbox/README.md

 ### Toplevel patterns

-The 'Toplevel Select Pattern' allows entering a regular expression which filters the toplevels shown in the hierarchy view.
+The 'Toplevel Select Pattern' allows entering a filter for the toplevels shown in the hierarchy view.
+Please notice that the filter is run on the autodetected toplevels.
+It is not possible to define a lower level as toplevel.

 # Known issues/limitations